About Regent College Canada Trust

 - To advance the progress of theological education world-wide.
 This will be accomplished through the raising of funds to assist persons from the UK and Europe, Asia and Africa so that they might attend Regent College by the provision of Friends of Regent College Canada Trust scholarships, bursaries and other such assistance.

 The relationship between Regent College and Christian communities in the UK has remained close throughout the College's five decades of existence, and continues today with students, faculty, guest speakers, and other friends making regular trips across the Atlantic.
-(In fact, Regent's current full-time faculty boasts two Scots and a Welshman.)

 As Trustees, we strive to help UK alumni and friends to stay engaged in Regent's mission of cultivating intelligent, vigorous, and joyful commitment to Jesus Christ, His Church, and His world.